spidasync/PyCGE/README.md

 # PyCGE (Python Crosshair Games Engine)

-**A simple open-source 2D multiplayer game development engine written from scratch that utilises simple libraries.**
+**A simple 2D game development engine written from scratch that utilises the basic tkinter and math python libraries to 2D render objects.**

 # How it works